A proposal is an initial document that outlines the framework for establishing a project’s concept.

 A project proposal is not a contract, so it’s crucial not to confuse it with a business proposal.

-Unlike a business proposal that outlines legal terms and conditions for acquiring a product/service, sponsors sign the project proposal to approve its contents.
+Unlike a business proposal that outlines legal terms and conditions for acquiring a product or service, sponsors sign the project proposal to approve its contents.

-Once the proposal is signed and approved, a business starts drafting a contract in addition to items such as a project plan, project charter, project timeframe, and similar.
+Once the proposal is signed and approved, a business starts drafting a contract along with a project plan, project charter, project timeframe, and similar contractual aspects.

 Things to consider before writing a project proposal